chase-seibert/old-blog/_posts/2018-12-01-pushing-back-on-product.md

 ## The Consolidator

-If you have more work items than engineers, consider having an engineer focus on on task at a time.
+If you have more work items than engineers, consider having an engineer focus on one task at a time.
 In many cases it would be better to go deeper on high priority items in the backlog versus doing more discrete items.
 More applicable to roadmap planning than sprint planning.